Canopy Tree Project

 It’s going to take more than reforestation

-Investing in reforestation (like through EARTHDAY.ORG’s The Canopy Project) can certainly help slow climate change, and provide many benefits to both humans and the environment in the short and long term.
-Planting forests is a critically important way to help restore our Earth.
+Investing in reforestation (like through EARTHDAY.ORG’s The Canopy Tree Project can certainly help slow climate change, and provide many benefits to both humans and the environment in the short term and the long term.
+Planting forests is a critically important way to take action on behalf of Our Power, Our Planet.